 Caro Soles wrote an opera when she was 10.
 It was short.
-In the ‘60’s she wrote two musicals and a few other stage pieces.
+In the 1960’s she wrote two musicals and a few other stage pieces.
 She took part in protest marches and gave up Paarl sherry and California grapes.
-With several degrees under her belt, she taught French and Spanish in universities, community colleges, a few private schools and collegiates.
+With several degrees under her belt, she taught French and Spanish in universities, community colleges, a few private schools and colleges.
 Her only regret is that she didn’t have much time for free love.

-In the ‘70’s, she went all domestic, got married, had two kids, acquired two dogs and threw great dinner parties.
-In the ‘80’s, she organized fundraising events, did media relations work and sat on the Board of Directors of the AIDS Committee of Toronto.
+In the 1970’s, she went all domestic, got married, had two kids, acquired two dogs and threw great dinner parties.
+In the 1980’s, she organized fundraising events, did media relations work and sat on the Board of Directors of the AIDS Committee of Toronto.
 She also marched in the early Gay Pride Day Parades, and had her first novel accepted for publication.

-In the 90s, she wrote a serialized soap opera under another name.
-She gave up trying to write Harlequins and turned out a gay S&M adventure instead, thus becoming a hot item in gay male erotica circles.
 Five novels, four anthologies and a short story collection later, along came the dreaded writers’ block.
-So Caro organized The Bloody Words Mystery Conference.
+So Caro organized The Bloody Words Mystery Conference, Canada’s first national crime writers conference.
 Thus energized, she wrote her first mystery– The Tangled Boy.
-Her next, Drag Queen in the Court of Death was short listed for a Lambda Literary Award.
+Her next book, Drag Queen in the Court of Death was short listed for a Lambda Literary Award.

 Visit Caro at:

-carosoles.wordpress.com
+Her website: carosoles.wordpress.com

 Tweet with @carosoles